 BH Media manages more than 30 daily newspapers and over 70 weekly magazines.
 Microlearning sessions allowed the company to unify its sales processes which empowered workers by giving them key, skill-set information that was known to work.

 If you’d like to know more about how EdApp can help your internal training practices, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.